-You summon a parasitic conjured creature into the target.
+You inject a parasitic conjured creature into the target.
 Make a ranged spell attack against any creature within range.
-The target suffers 2d6 poison damage.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+On a hit, the target suffers 2d6 poison damage and becomes a host for the parasite.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

-Also, so long as the spell is active, the target is treated as if poisoned.

 If the ranged spell attack misses, the spell deals half the initial damage and has no other effect.

-If the creature dies while under the effects of parasite, its poisonous fume arises from the corpse, dealing 2d6 damage in a 5 foot-radius sphere, centered on the corpse.
-The parasite is summoned on the spot of its death, and it remains for a minute, as if you conjured it.
+If the creature dies while under the effects of parasite, poisonous fume arises from the corpse, dealing 2d6 points of poison damage in a 5 foot-radius sphere centered on the corpse, halved on a successful Stamina saving throw.
+The parasite is summoned on corpse, and it remains for duration of Concentration, up to 1 minute.

-You can implant any creature that as part of the spell so long as it is one size category smaller than the target, and if the conjure spell you refer to is lower than the parasite spell in spell level.
+You can implant any creature that as part of the spell so long as it is one or more size categories smaller than the target.
+The conjure spell you refer to is lower than the parasite spell in spell level.